 Without TDD, we might not spot some of these bugs until they break our application.
 To make matters worse, if we add more code after introducing a bug, other parts of our application will likely be reliant on our buggy code.
 To resolve this issue, we'd need to locate the bug, resolve it, and potentially alter all the code that depends on the buggy code.
 That's a lot of work.

-By testing behaviors as they're implemented and ensuring previous tests still pass when new behaviors are introduced, new features are always built on a foundation of reliable, tested code.
+By testing functionality as it's implemented and ensuring previous tests still pass when new functionality is introduced, new features are always built on a foundation of reliable, tested code.

 By implementing the least amount of code to pass each test, we keep our code DRY.
-By approaching each behavior individually, we are likely to write more modular code.
+By approaching each piece of our project's functionality individually, we are likely to write more modular code.
 Modular code is easier to maintain, update, and debug.

 Testing is an important part of the tech industry and many tech careers rely on it — ranging from developers and QA testers to devops specialists and site reliability engineers.